 We are at a turning point in global population history.
-Between 1950 and today it was a widening of the entire pyramid that was responsible for the increase of the world population.
-What is responsible for the increase of the world population from now on is not a widening of the base, but a ‘fill up’ of the population above the base.
-Not children will be added to the world population, but people of working age and old age.
-The number of children born will remain as high as it is today, but as global health is improving and mortality is falling these children will live longer.
-The final step that will end rapid population growth.
+Between 1950 and today, it was a widening of the entire pyramid – an increase of the number of children – that was responsible for the increase of the world population.
+From now on is not a widening of the base, but a ‘fill up’ of the population above the base: the number of children will barely increase and then start to decline, but the number of people of working age and old age will increase very substantially.
+As global health is improving and mortality is falling, the people alive today are expected to live longer than any generation before us.

 At a country level “peak child” is often followed by a time in which the country benefits from a “demographic dividend” when the proportion of the dependent young generation falls and the share of the population in working age increases.3

 This is now happening at a global scale.
 For every child younger than 15 there were 1.8 people in working-age (15 to 64) in 1950; today there are 2.5; and by the end of the century there will be 3.4.4

 Richer countries have benefited from this transition in the last decades and are now facing the demographic problem of an increasingly larger share of retired people that are not contributing to the labor market.
 In the coming decades it will be the poorer countries that can benefit from this demographic dividend.